-(Please note that past winners are eligible to win every five years.
+Please Note: Past winners are eligible to win every five years.
 For example, a Spring 2016 winner may be renominated in Fall 2020 and win again in Spring 2021.
-For a list of previous recipients, please visit: http://www.marshall.edu/ctl/?page_id=1982 )
+For a list of previous recipients, please visit: http://www.marshall.edu/ctl/?page_id=1982.

-- Members of the Council of Chairs only may make a nomination by completing the online form below.
-Nomination deadline: September 15, 2019
+- Members of the Council of Chairs only may make a nomination by completing the online form.
+Self nominations will not be accepted.

 - Chair/supervisor questionnaire completed by the nominating chair.

 - A candidate questionnaire completed by the candidate.